Lee Jin-wook: 2017–present: Transition in leading roles and reinvention

 On December 8, 2021, it was revealed that Lee would star in the KakaoTV original web drama, Welcome to Wedding Hell, alongside Lee Yeon-hee.
 Lee played Seo Joon-hyung, a pure-hearted, idealistic groom-to-be, whose nature causes concerns for his soon-to-be wife, Kim Na-eun (played by Lee Yeon-hee), who is described as a realist.
 This marked Lee's first role in a romantic comedy since 2015 in The Time We Were Not in Love.
 The web drama aired from May 23 to June 15, 2022, on streaming services, KakaoTV and Netflix.

 On June 15, 2022, Netflix confirmed that Lee would reprise his role as Sang Wook in season 1 but as Jung Ui-myeong aka Nam Sang-won in seasons 2 and 3 of Sweet Home.
 The second season premiered December 1, 2023, on Netflix.
 Season 3 was released on Netflix July 19, 2024.

 On October 18, 2022, it was reported that Lee would be making a special appearance in the upcoming Netflix original drama Doona! starring Bae Suzy and Yang Se-jong.

-On June 29, 2023, it was reported that Lee had been cast in the second season of Squid Game alongside, Im Si-wan, T.O.P, Kang Ha-neul, Jo Yu-ri, Park Sung-hoon and Yang Dong-Geun..
+On June 29, 2023, it was reported that Lee had been cast in the second season of Squid Game alongside, Yim Si-wan, T.O.P, Kang Ha-neul, Jo Yu-ri, Park Sung-hoon and Yang Dong-Geun.
 This project marked a reunion between him and director Hwang Dong-hyuk of Miss Granny.
 The second season was released on Netflix on December 26, 2024.

 On February 14, 2024, it was confirmed that Lee would be returning to the big screen with the film Dark Nuns alongside Song Hye-kyo, Jeon Yeo-been, Huh Joon-ho, and Moon Woo-jin.
 Dark Nuns is a spin-off of the 2015 hit film The Priests and will be directed by Kwon Hyuk-jae.
 Lee is set to star as Father Paolo, a priest and psychiatrist who believes that medicine can cure a young boy possessed by a powerful evil spirit.
 Filming began on February 22, 2024.
 The film is slated for release on January 24, 2025.

 On April 29, 2024, ENA confirmed that Lee would be starring in their upcoming romance drama Dear Hyeri alongside Shin Hye-sun.
 Lee will take on the role of Jung Hyun-oh, star announcer and ex-boyfriend of Joo Eun-ho (played by Shin Hye-sun).
 The show premiered on September 23, 2024.

 Personal life

+Ancestry

 During a 2014 interview of Lee's role in The Three Musketeers, he confirmed he was descended of Jeonju Yi clan, through the lineage of Prince Milseong, who was the 12th son of King Sejong, and a younger half-brother of King Sejo.